-This week the City’s contractor will finish pouring Alley 63 and begin working on driveways on both Alley 63 and 68.
+This week the City’s contractor finished all of the asphalt driveways and graded all of the gravel driveways on both Alley 63 and Alley 68.

 Part of the City’s city wide Alley reconstruction program, Alley 63 and Alley 68 will be reconstructed this year.
 The work is tentatively scheduled to begin early April.